-Monkhouse Law has filed for an order to certify a class action lawsuit against Bank of Montreal for underpaid vacation and public holiday pay on variable compensation such as commissions, bonuses, stock options and share units.
+Monkhouse Law has filed for an order to certify a class action lawsuit against Bank of Montreal for underpaid vacation and public holiday pay on variable compensation such as commissions.

 The class action is the third filed by Monkhouse Law against a large Canadian company for shortchanging employees on vacation and public holiday pay.
 Orders to certify class actions were previously filed against RBC Insurance Agency Ltd., RBC Life Insurance Co. and Aviva General Insurance Co., those actions are ongoing and allegations are to be proven in court.